Alushta history

-The fortress Aluston was constructed by the order of Emperor Yustinian I in 6th century.
+Aluston fortress was constructed by the order of the Emperor Yustinian I in the 6th century.

-In Middle Ages it was an important strong point for all the states possessing the southern coast of the Crimea.
+In the Middle Ages, it was an important strong point for all the states possessing the southern coast of the Crimea.
 The Italians called the town Lusta.
-Only two towers of a medieval fortress survived.
+Only two towers of the medieval fortress survived.

-At the end of 19th - early 20th centuries Alushta started becoming a popular resort and received the town status in 1902.
+At the end of 19th - early 20th centuries, Alushta became a popular resort.
+In 1902, it received the town status

-Alushta was heavily damaged in World War II during German occupation of the city, which lasted from November 4, 1941 to April 15, 1944.
+The town was heavily damaged during the Second World War.
+German occupation lasted from November 4, 1941 to April 15, 1944.
 More than 500 people died, 231 were taken away to work in Germany.
-The city became even more deserted after the deportation of Crimean Tatars in May 18, 1944.
+Alushta became even more deserted after the deportation of Crimean Tatars in May 18, 1944.

 In the postwar years, Alushta developed as a seaside resort; a lot of new sanatoriums were built.